AqwamCreates/DataPredict-Evolution/docs/InstallationForRoblox.md

 # Getting Started

-In this library, we can customize many of our models, optimizers and others to fit our needs.
-This was made possible thanks to the object-orientated design of our library.
+In this library, we can customize many of our algorithms.

-To start, we must first link our machine/deep learning library with our matrix library.
-However, you must use "Aqwam's 2D Tensor Library" as every calculations made by our models are based on that tensor library.

 Links: [Beta](https://github.com/AqwamCreates/DataPredict-Zero/blob/main/module_scripts/AqwamDerivativeFreeOptimizationLibrary.rbxm)